Submissions

 GUIDELINES FOR WRITING ARTICLES

 Journal of Didactic Mathematics is a scientific journal in the field of didactic mathematics and mathematics education which is open to the scientific community.
-The Journal of Didactic Mathematics is published three times in a year, in April, August, and December.
+The Journal of Didactic Mathematics is published thrice a year, in April, August, and December.
 Journal of Didactic Mathematics publishes research articles and theoretical study results that have never been published by other scientific journals and magazines.

 The manuscript is a summary of the results of literacy (meta-analysis) or field research.